kosratdev/git-style-guide/README.md

   ```

   Committing from the terminal encourages a mindset of having to fit everything in a single line which usually results in non-informative, ambiguous commit messages.
-* If a *commit A* depends on *commit B*, the dependency should be stated in the message of *commit A*.
-Use the SHA1 when referring to commits.

-  Similarly, if *commit A* solves a bug introduced by *commit B*, it should also be stated in the message of *commit A*.

-* If a commit is going to be squashed to another commit use the `--squash` and `--fixup` flags respectively, in order to make the intention clear:

-    ```shell
-    $ git commit --squash f387cab2
-    ```

-    *(Tip: Use the `--autosquash` flag when rebasing.
-The marked commits will be squashed automatically.)*

 #### Message Structure
 A commit messages consists of three distinct parts separated by a blank line: the title, an optional body and an optional footer.
 The layout looks like this: